Texas v. Johnson: Public reaction

-The ruling was highly unpopular and controversial among Americans, and drew overwhelming criticism from the public.
+The ruling was unpopular among Americans and drew overwhelming criticism from the public.
 Legal scholar Geoffrey R. Stone remarked that the ruling was "wildly unpopular" with the American people, and Newsweek described a sense of "stunned outrage" across the country.
-In a nationwide public opinion poll taken shortly after the ruling, 75% of respondents disagreed with the decision, and nearly two-thirds supported the idea of a constitutional amendment to protect the flag.
-Polls taken by the National Opinion Research Center showed a decline in respondents expressing "a great deal of confidence" in the Court, dropping from 34% before the ruling, to 17% after; however, confidence levels might have been influenced by the Court's ruling in Webster v.
+In a nationwide public opinion poll taken shortly after the ruling, 75 percent of respondents disagreed with the decision, and nearly two-thirds supported the idea of a constitutional amendment to protect the flag.
+Polls taken by the National Opinion Research Center showed a decline in respondents expressing "a great deal of confidence" in the Court, dropping from 34 percent before the ruling to 17 percent after.
+However, confidence levels might have been influenced by the Court's ruling in Webster v.
 Reproductive Health Services two weeks after Johnson.

 At a rally to raise support for the Flag Desecration Amendment, Senator Bob Dole (R-KS) said: "Americans may not know every nuance of Constitutional law.
 But they knew desecration when they see it.
 They're demanding action."
 In a statement to the Senate on July 18, 1989, Senator Strom Thurmond (R-SC) said that the ruling "opened an emotional hydrant across our country demanding immediate action".
 On October 4, 1989, Senator Trent Lott (R-MS) told the Senate that, while visiting constituents in Mississippi, he "heard outrage" in "city after city", and claimed that several people he witnessed were "in tears over the decision".

-While initial support for the Flag Desecration Amendment was high among Americans, with a Newsweek poll indicating 71% of Americans agreed with such an idea, public support for the amendment waned by the following month.
+While initial support for the Flag Desecration Amendment was high among Americans, with a Newsweek poll indicating 71 percent of Americans agreed with such an idea, public support for the amendment waned by the following month.
 By late July, Senate Majority Leader George J. Mitchell (D-ME) reported his constituents were "equally divided" between those who supported a new amendment, and those who supported the Johnson ruling.
-Public opinion polls by Gallup show a downward trend in respondents supporting the amendment, from 71% in favor in 1989, to 68% in 1990, to 55% in 2005.
-A 2006 CNN poll showed similar figures, with 56% of respondents in favor, and 40% opposed.
-A 2006 Pew Research poll reported only 49% of respondents listing a flag burning amendment as "very important".
+Public opinion polls by Gallup show a downward trend in respondents supporting the amendment, from 71 percent in favor in 1989, to 68 percent in 1990, to 55 percent in 2005.
+A 2006 CNN poll showed similar figures, with 56 percent of respondents in favor, and 40 percent opposed.
+A 2006 Pew Research poll reported only 49 percent of respondents listing a flag burning amendment as "very important".

 The issue of flag burning remained controversial decades later.
 Protestors around the country continue to burn the flag as a form of anti-government protest, including during the Ferguson unrest in 2014, during the George Floyd protests in 2020, and during the abortion protests in 2022.
+Polling conducted in 2020 by YouGov indicated that 49 percent of Americans believed flag burning should be illegal, and a later 2023 poll by YouGov showed that 59 percent of respondents believed flag burning to be "always unacceptable".